frenomer86/Stateful_EDNS/README.md

 - `results/tables/` -- every CSV/JSON table referenced in the paper,
   organized by stage (`model_eval/`, `baselines/`, `deployment/`).
 - `results/figures/` -- all nine figures as vector PDFs.
-- `reviewer_critique/` -- the standalone editorial assessment of the
-  submission this study grew out of; not part of the paper itself, kept here for context on why each design decision in `manuscript.tex` was made.
-- `run_all.py`, `requirements.txt` -- the reproduction entry point and
-  exact package versions.

 ## Reproducing the analysis on the retained corpus